 Research Director, Division of Pharmacy and Optometry, The University of Manchester (2019 - 2022)

-Scientific Co-Director, Tommy’s Maternal and Fetal Health Research Centre, University of Manchester, (2018 -present)
+Scientific Co-Director, Tommy’s Maternal and Fetal Health Research Centre, University of Manchester, (2018 - 2022)

 Editorial board member, Placenta (2019 - present)

 Editorial board member, Molecular Medicine Reports (2018 - present)

 Associate editor, Molecular Human Reproduction (2014 - 2017)

 Mentor, BBSRC Future Leader Fellows (2018 - 2022)

 I received a B.Sc. in Pathobiology (1999) and PhD (2003) from the University of Reading, where I studied how cell death in the arterial wall contributes to the development of atherosclerosis.
 I then moved to The Maternal and Fetal Health Research Centre at The University of Manchester to work in the laboratories of Professor John Aplin and Professor Phillip Baker.
 My postdoctoral research focused on how placental-derived trophoblast cells and uterine natural killer cells interact with and remodel the uterine spiral arteries during pregnancy.
 I also investigated the mechanisms that regulate trophoblast invasion, proliferation and survival.
 In 2010, I was awarded the prestigious Gabor Than Award for my contribution to the field of placentology.